imliuyzh/lfs101x-notes/chapter3.md

 Near the end of the boot process, `init` starts a number of text-mode login prompts.
 These enable you to type your username, followed by your password, and to eventually get a command shell.
 However, if you are running a system with a graphical login interface, you will not see these at first.
 The terminals which run the command shells can be accessed using the ALT key plus a function key.
 Most distributions start six text terminals and one graphics terminal starting with F1 or F2.
 Within a graphical environment, switching to a text console requires pressing CTRL-ALT + the appropriate function key (with F7 or F1 leading to the GUI).

-### The Linux Kernel

-When the kernel is loaded in RAM, it immediately initializes and configures the computer’s memory and also configures all the hardware attached to the system.
-The kernel also loads some necessary user space applications.

 ## `/sbin/init` and Services

 Once the kernel has set up all its hardware and mounted the root filesystem, the kernel runs `/sbin/init`.
 This then becomes the initial process, which then starts other processes to get the system running.
 Most other processes on the system trace their origin ultimately to `init`; exceptions include the so-called kernel processes.
 These are started by the kernel directly, and their job is to manage internal operating system details.